sohamkamani/pluralsight-playwright-java/README.md

 // check if the page title is "Home" assertThat(page.title()).isEqualTo("Home");
-// check if the element with the class "some-class" is visible assertThat(page.locator(".some-class").first().isVisible()).isTrue();
+// check if the element with the class "some-class" is visible assertThat(page.locator(".some-class").first()).isVisible();
+// check if an element has a particular CSS property assertThat(page.locator("p").first()).hasCSS("font-size", "16px");
 ```

 An assertion will throw an exception if the condition is not met.
 For this reason, assertions are mainly used in tests to verify that the application behaves as expected.

-To see this in action, let's add some assertions to our code.
-We'll make use of assertions to check the visibility of an element in the browser, and the appearance of an element through its CSS properties.
+To see this in action, let's add some assertions to the code.
+You'll make use of assertions to check the visibility of an element in the browser, and the appearance of an element through its CSS properties.

 ### Task 6 - Assert the visibility of an element